GRennie8/Election_Analysis/README.md

 ## Election Audit Summary

 In the election results .csv file there are 3 columns named "Ballot ID, County and Candidate Name".
-This script will count the number of times each county and candidate is in the list.
+This script will count the number of times each county and candidate are in the list.
 These values can be different without needing to modify the script too much.
 This code will search through a specific column in the entire dataset.
 1 = County.
 2 = Candidate.

   ![Screen Shot 2022-05-21 at 10 12 58 PM](https://user-images.githubusercontent.com/104115586/169678318-cd5c38c8-0daa-4691-805a-8287c7208c4b.png)